Grief as a Sacred Path to Renewal and Rebirth

 - Survivors healing from old wounds

-- Anyone experiencing loss of a beloved animal
+- Anyone experiencing the loss of a beloved animal

 - Sensitives who feel grief for the devastation of our precious planet and her people